mpalash/aliakbarmehta/_projects/trinity-gordrej-legacy-park-silos.md

 hero: /assets/img/hero-image.jpg
 pcontent: []
 ---
 TRINITY is a public art project, comissioned by Godrej Pvt.
-Ltd., to be installed as a permanent work in the Godrej One, Vikhroli premises.
+Ltd., and installed as a permanent work in the Godrej One, Vikhroli premises.